 WORK2030 - Development programme for work and wellbeing at work

-WORK2030 is a development programme for work and wellbeing at work, which aims to reform operating practices, make effective use of technology in workplaces and create working life innovations.
+The implementation of the WORK2030 programme has been based on the Programme of Prime Minister Sanna Marin’s Government.
+The aims of the programme have been to reform operating practices, make effective use of technology in workplaces and create working life innovations.